Software on the D-PHYS Linux Computers

 • openssh This is standard

-• xrdp (requires VPN from public internet)
+• xrdp (requires VPN from public internet) on request

 Data transfer